The shift to real-time marketing is here.

 That makes it a strong pick for teams running frequent marketing webinars or product demos where the priority is getting people into the room quickly.

-Plus, they have limited options (at the time of writing this) for video-based content repurposing and, like many other solutions on this list, the text-based repurposing doesn’t go beyond an OpenAI API call (meaning you’d get the same result or less by using your own ChatGPT account).
+Plus, they have limited options (at the time of writing) for video-based content repurposing and, like many other solutions on this list, the text-based repurposing doesn’t go beyond an OpenAI API call (meaning you’d get the same result or less by using your own ChatGPT account).

 5. RingCentral Events